 - 1. Remove a very small portion of the putative semen stain and perform a test for the presence of acid phosphatase activity. - 2.
 Remove approximately 1/4 of a swab or a suitable portion of the substrate and place in 1.5mL tube.
 Add 1mL of nanopure water and incubate for 30 minutes at room temperature.
 Vortex several times during that 30 minutes.
 A reagent blank tube should be created at this point which will undergo all of the following manipulations and will be used as a control to monitor potential contamination, if the extracts prepared will be used for DNA testing. - 3.
 Using a pipette tip (or wooden stick) remove as much liquid from the substrate as possible, transfer it to a second microcentrifuge tube, and retain. - 4.
 Microcentrifuge the sample extract at maximum speed for 3-5 minutes. - 5.
 The supernatant may be used for serological tests for blood, semen, saliva, and/or feces.
 [Consult the specific procedure for details].
 Remove an appropriate amount of the supernatant for any desired assays. - 6.
 Carefully pipette off all but 50-100uL of the supernatant being careful not to disturb the pellet.
 The supernatant can be discarded.
 At least 50uL of supernatant should be left behind to ensure the cell pellet is not disturbed. - 7.
 Resuspend the cell pellet in the remaining supernatant.
 Pipette 5-10uL of the sample on to the well of a slide (different amounts may be used).
 Place the slide in the incubator or on a heat block to dry. - 8.
 Stain the slide with Xmas Tree Stain (refer to the Identification of Cellular Material using Xmas Tree Staining procedure). - 9.
-If only screening is being performed and sperm are present in a sample, no further work on that sample may be necessary and that sample can be referred for DNA testing.
+If only screening is being performed and enough sperm are present in a sample, no further work on that sample may be necessary and that sample (along with the reagent blank) can be referred for DNA testing.
+In general, at least 100 sperm cells in the sample are needed for successful DNA typing.
 If no sperm are observed in a sample then proceed with the following steps. - 10.
 Add back the substrate to what remains of the water extract and add 750uL of digest buffer and 25uL of proteinase K to the tube.
 Incubate the sample for at least one hour at 56°C.